Young House Love

 With all of your anchor-ready holes drilled, gently tap in your anchors in with a hammer or mallet.
 If you’re able to push your anchors into the wall by hand, you’re making your holes too large!
 Switch to a smaller bit or keep your drill steadier as you drill.
 Loose anchors can cause your rod to sag or fall out of the wall over time.

-5. Install Your Curtain Brackets To The Wall
+Step 5.
+Install Your Curtain Brackets

 The rest is pretty straightforward – hammer in your anchors and secure your curtain rod hooks to the wall using the provided screws.
 We do all of this in real-time in the video above if you want to see exactly how quick this whole things goes.

-6. Add Your Rod & Curtain Panels
+Step 6.
+Add Your Rod & Curtain Panels

 With both brackets secured to the wall, you can hang your rod with your curtain panel already attached.
 Now you’re done… unless your panels require any hemming.
 Or you could just hide the bottoms behind a bed like we did below.
 Ha!